tzaeschke/phtree/README.md

 NOT be multiplied.
 In other words, the more selective queries are on a given dimension, the more wide should the dimension spread over the tree, i.e. the dimension should be given a higher multiplier.

+Data preprocessing can be automated using the `IntegerPP` or `ExponentPP` preprocessors, see PDF documentation.

 # License